Halliburton-Landmark/gdp/uhb/mqtt-gateway/README.md

 A helper script used to start up the MQTT-GDP gateway program.
 It is normally invoked by Upstart, but it can also be invoked by hand.
-It uses MQTT to discover the devices being published, creates any logs to support those devices as necessary, and starts the `mqtt-gdp-gateway` program to log the device topics into the device logs.
-It takes two parameters: the DNS hostname of the MQTT broker (which must be running) and the prefix for the GDP logs.
-For example, consider a broker that has topics for two devices named `dev1` and `dev2`.
-The command:

-        start-mqtt-gdp-gateway.sh mqtt.example.com com.example.device

-This will cause the script to connect to the MQTT broker on `mqtt.example.com`, search the topic `gateway-topics` for a list of known devices, and then gateway the topic `device/+/dev1` into log `com.example.device.dev1` and topic `device/+/dev2` into log `com.example.device.dev2`.
+It takes the fully qualified domain name of the machine running the MQTT broker as its only argument.
+The domain part of that name is stripped off and the remaining host name is used to find a configuration in `$GDP_ETC/mqtt-gateway.$host` (`$GDP_ETC` defaults to `/etc`.)
+The first line of that file is the base name for the GDP log names that will be created; for example, it might be `edu.berkeley.eecs.swarmlab`, which will result in logs named `edu.berkeley.eecs.swarmlab.device._id_`.
+The remaining lines of that file are the names of devices of interest.
+Those names will be used both for building the MQTT topic name and the GDP log name.

+Logs will be created as necessary (it may be helpful to set the `swarm.gcl-create.server` administrative parameter).
+They will be named `$basename.device.$id`, where `$basename` is from the first line of the `mqtt-gateway` file and `$id` is from subsequent lines in the same file.

+It then starts `mqtt-gdp-gateway` with the necessary parameters built from the above information.

+For example, if the file `/etc/gdp/mqtt-gateway.foo` contains:

+	edu.berkeley.eecs.swarmlab
+	dev23
+	dev37

+then `start-mqtt-gdp-gateway.sh foo.example.org` will create the logs

+	edu.berkeley.eecs.swarmlab.device.dev23
+	edu.berkeley.eecs.swarmlab.device.dev37

+and then start reading the MQTT broker at `foo.example.org` for the topics

+	device/+/dev23
+	device/+/dev37

+Those topics will be copied into the corresponding logs.

 ## Bugs/Warnings

-* The start-mqtt-gdp-gateway.sh script only discovers devices on startup, not on the fly.
-To discover new devices the script must be restarted.
-Unfortunately, this also means that devices that are down on startup will not be found.
+* The start-mqtt-gdp-gateway.sh script only discovers configuration changes on startup, not on the fly.
+To add or delete  devices the script must be restarted.
 * The Upstart scripts assume that they are running on the same machine as `gdplogd`; in particular, they start and stop based on an Upstart job named `gdplogd` running on the same machine.